 A physical confrontation occurs during a school nature retreat.

-The book deals directly with physical disability and medical trauma.
+The book deals with medical trauma and the challenges Auggie faces due to his appearance, including potential for bullying and social exclusion.
 It is secular in nature.
 The approach is realistic: characters make mistakes and some remain unkind, but the overall resolution is deeply hopeful and celebratory of human spirit.

 A 10-year-old entering a new social environment who feels like an outsider, or a student who has witnessed bullying and needs the vocabulary to stand up for others.